Program Executive Office, Assembled Chemical Weapons Alternatives: 1990s

-2000-2009
+2000s

 In 2000, ACWA successfully demonstrated three additional alternative technologies.
 In total, four of the six demonstrated technologies were found viable for pilot testing.
-Via Public Law 106-398, the Department of Defense had to consider incineration and any demonstrated ACWA technologies for disposal of the Colorado stockpile.
+Via Public Law 106-398, the Department of Defense had to consider incineration and any demonstrated ACWA technologies for the disposal of the Colorado stockpile.
 Two years later, in 2002, ACWA was assigned responsibility for the destruction of the chemical weapons stockpiles in both Colorado and Kentucky.
 With community input garnered through the 1997 ACWA Dialogue process, the Department of Defense selected destruction technologies for both sites.
 Neutralization followed by biotreatment was selected for the Colorado stockpile, and neutralization followed by supercritical water oxidation was selected for the Kentucky stockpile.

 Once ACWA took on the responsibility for the chemical weapons demilitarization process in Kentucky and Colorado, the organization’s focus shifted from assessing chemical weapon disposal technologies to implementing full-scale pilot testing.
 In 2003, ACWA changed its name from Assembled Chemical Weapons Assessment to Assembled Chemical Weapons Alternatives to reflect its new program goals.

-In 2004, ACWA reached a significant milestone with the groundbreaking for the Pueblo Chemical Agent-Destruction Pilot Plant (PCAPP) which marked the start of plant construction in Colorado.
-In 2006, the program reached another milestone, the groundbreaking for the Blue Grass Chemical Agent-Destruction Pilot Plant (BGCAPP), marking the start of construction in Kentucky.
+In 2004, ACWA reached a significant milestone with the groundbreaking for PCAPP, which marked the start of plant construction in Colorado.
+In 2006, the program reached another milestone, the groundbreaking for BGCAPP, marking the start of construction in Kentucky.

-In an April 2006 letter to Congress, Secretary of Defense Donald Rumsfeld affirmed there were no options by which the U.S. can destroy 100 percent of its remaining national chemical stockpile by the Chemical Weapons Convention treaty deadline of Apr.
-29, 2012.
-In 2007, in response to that letter, Congress enacted legislation (Public Law 104-208 and 110-181) mandating the destruction of the remaining U.S. national chemical stockpile by the Chemical Weapons Convention deadline of Apr.
-29, 2012, but in no circumstances later than Dec.
-31, 2017.
+In an April 2006 letter to Congress, Secretary of Defense Donald Rumsfeld affirmed there were no options by which the U.S. could destroy 100 percent of its remaining national chemical stockpile by the Chemical Weapons Convention treaty deadline of April 29, 2012.
+In 2007, in response to that letter, Congress enacted legislation (Public Law 104-208 and 110-181) mandating the destruction of the remaining U.S. national chemical stockpile by the Chemical Weapons Convention deadline of April 29, 2012, but in no circumstances later than December 31, 2017.
 The Department of Defense began working with Congress to develop an accelerated schedule to meet the 2017 date as closely as possible.
-In 2006, The Department of Defense accepted the final design for PCAPP.
+In 2006, the Department of Defense accepted the final design for PCAPP.